 Remember as teenagers, when we used to keep diaries?
 We filled them with the events of the day…what we thought about….our dreams…. our secrets?

 It was incredibly cathartic to write all of the ‘things’ onto the page.
 It felt like someone was listening.
-It felt like a safe space to just dump everything onto the paper.
+It felt like a safe space to just dump experiences, events and emotions onto the paper.